 Waste transfer note

-- all records must be kept for a minimum of 2 years
+- keep a copy for a minimum of 2 years

 - be prepared to produce waste disposal records for inspection by any local authority (failure to do so could result in a fine of £300)

 Every householder is responsible for the disposal of their domestic waste.

 Find out more about our #CrimeNotToCare campaign and how, if domestic waste is fly-tipped (even by someone such as a rogue trader who offered to take it away), the law states that the householder could be held responsible and face prosecution.